 Paleo Diet Restrictions

-In conclusion, The Paleo Diet requires a lifestyle change… there’s no two ways around it.
+In conclusion, The Paleo Diet requires a lifestyle change… there are no two ways around it.
 The diet relies heavily on protein from animals and avoiding all dairy products.
 Before the convenience of drive-thru food joints, consumers ate foods which were wholesome foods.
 People were healthier 100 years ago.
-Diabetes, heart disease, cancer and arthritis were not as prevalent as it is today.
+Diabetes, heart disease, cancer, and arthritis were not as prevalent as it is today.

 With the Paleo Diet, you eat without the worry of side effects, however, staying on the projected regime could be costly.
 To cut costs, grow your own vegetables.
-There are numerous ways in which to start a garden and plenty of fun DIY ideas, if you don’t have a large back yard or a yard at all.
+There are numerous ways in which to start a garden and plenty of fun DIY ideas if you don’t have a large backyard or a yard at all.
 In the meantime, select foods that are organic by patronizing your local farmer’s market.
-Consider including a variety of greens to your menu to get the calcium you will miss from the diary products.
+Consider including a variety of greens to your menu to get the calcium you will miss from the dairy products.
 If you are already participating in a diet regime or are taking supplements, be sure to discuss with your doctor this change.